 The temporomandibular joints (TMJ’s) are the points where the lower jaw attaches to the skull.
-The TMJ is like a ball and socket, with the skull being the socket, and the top of the jaw bone being the ball.
-TMJ disorder or TMD is a term used to describe acute and chronic problems with the temporomandibular joint and it’s supporting and surrounding structures of muscles, ligaments and tendons.
-Sometimes there is also involvement of nerves and blood vessels.
+The TMJ is like a ball and socket, with the skull being the socket, and the top of the jaw bone is the ball.
+TMJ disorder or TMD is a term used to describe acute and chronic problems with the temporomandibular joint and it’s supporting and surrounding structures of muscles, ligaments, and tendons.
+Sometimes there is also the involvement of nerves and blood vessels.

 - pain in the TM joints associated with or without jaw movements